digimuza/coding-interview-api/TASK.md

 }
 ```

 In the example above, the candidate has four skills.
-The Content-Type header will be set to application/json in every such POST request.
+The Content-Type header will be set to application/json in every such PUT request.

 The server should respond with a success code in the 200–299 range (for example, "200 OK" is fine).
 The response body is disregarded by the client and can be empty.